litexlang/litex-official-documents/How_Litex_Works/Introduction.md

 Author: Jiachen Shen
 Version: 2025-12-18
 This document is a summary of how Litex works.

----
+Still under drastic revision.

 _Mathematics is the language with which God has written the universe._
 _— Galileo Galilei_

+---

 # Define, Verify, Infer, Memorize
 Mathematics is complicated, and so are the implementation details of Litex.
 However, the fundamental concepts behind how Litex, as a set-theory based LCF, works are actually quite straightforward and elegant.